Awesome WAF

 Detection Methodology:

-Blocked response contains X-Pint
+Blocked response contains

-header field with p80
+header field withp80

 keyword.